 - Freehub body: the mechanism on the rear wheel that allows a rider to coast or pedal backwards without resistance

-- Hub: sitting at the centre of the wheel is the hub, which contains the axle, bearings and rear freehub and holds the spokes
+- Hub: sitting at the center of the wheel is the hub, which contains the axle, bearings and rear freehub and holds the spokes

 - Machined sidewall: a finishing process after the rim is made, which helps ensure its braking faces are parallel and even